MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/develop-circle-card.md

     >[!div class="mx-imgBorder"]
     >![Screenshot of the Power B I service quantity field in the sales table in the U S sales analysis report.](media/develop-circle-card/fields-sales-quantity.png)

-7. To test the how the visual is responding, resize it and notice that the *Update count* value increments every time you resize the visual.
+7. To test how the visual is responding, resize it and notice that the *Update count* value increments every time you resize the visual.

     >[!div class="mx-imgBorder"]
     >![Screenshot of the new visual displaying a different update count number, after being resized.](media/develop-circle-card/resized-visual.png)